edison0xyz/hadoop_ftk/README.md

 #### Demo videos
 * Extracting files and displaying fsimage information: https://youtu.be/I1I08ixInxI

 ## Future works
 * Large file recovery: Files more than the blocksize specified in the configurations are broken into several blocks.
 This tool is unable to recover large data files.
-* Search for filename: Search for filename function will be included in future.